Ahmed Ibrahim Al-Mughassil: Fugitive trail

 Immediately following the attack, the leaders fled the Khobar area and Saudi Arabia using fake passports.

 In 2001, al-Mughassil was eventually indicted along with his co-conspirators for the 1996 Khobar Towers attack.
 Still a U.S. fugitive months later, he then became one of four of the indicted men from the 1996 Khobar Towers attack who were named on the initial list of the FBI's top 22 Most Wanted Terrorists, which was released to the public by former President George W. Bush on October 10, 2001.

 Al-Mughassil was believed to be living in Iran.
+In 2025, Iranian president Hassan Rouhani admitted to sheltering an individual whom two Iranian former security officials identified as al-Mughassil.
+According to Rouhani, the Iranian state had sheltered this individual for 19 years, and had sent him to Lebanon in August 2015 to inflame relations between Lebanon and Saudi Arabia.

 On August 26, 2015, the Saudi-owned newspaper Asharq al-Awsat reported that al-Mughassil had been captured in Beirut and transferred to Riyadh, Saudi Arabia.

+Personal life

+In November 2024, Al-Mughassil's son, Omran, was killed by an Israeli airstrike in Lebanon during the Israel–Hezbollah conflict.